Can I Sue for Being Kicked Out of a Club, Neighborhood, or Online Group?

-During the 1800s and 1900s, people began forming groups for other purposes, such as charitable purposes.
-With this broadening of mission, and the progressive evolution of the cultural climate, membership in private clubs began to be extended to other races and sexes.
+During the 1800s and 1900s, people began forming groups for other purposes (such as charitable purposes).
+With this broadening of mission and the progression of the cultural climate, private club memberships started extending to other races and sexes.

 A Fellowship of the Ring

 Let's say Sam loves the works of fantasy author J.R.R.
 Tolkien.
 Sam joins a Lord of the Rings Facebook group.
 He's thrilled to share his enthusiasm with anyone who will listen.
 Sam constantly checks his notifications to see if someone has posted on the group's page.
-And he revels in the dozens of likes he gets when he posts a photo of his Limited Edition Ring (One ring to rule them all, one ring to find them, one ring to bring them all, and in the darkness bind them . . . ).
+He revels in the dozens of likes he gets when he posts a photo of his Limited Edition Ring (One ring to rule them all, one ring to find them, one ring to bring them all, and in the darkness bind them…).

 Sam is really hurt.
-Getting kicked out of a Facebook group isn't the end of the world, but he loved the exchange he had with the other members.
+Getting kicked out of a Facebook group isn't the end of the world.
+It's not like he sustained personal injuries when a bouncer threw him out the door at the behest of a bar owner.
+But he loved the exchange he had with the other members.
 And he's proud to be Catholic.
-There's the principle of the thing.
+It's the principle of the thing.